Cochleosaurus: Paleoecology

 Edopoid temnospondyls are believed to have originated in Euramerica, which was centered on the equatorial region of Pangea, which provided a refugian for temnospondyls especially later in the Carboniferous period, as global temperatures dropped.
 Cochleosaurus fossils have been found in Late Carboniferous fossil assemblages characteristic of seasonal wetlands.
 Analysis of sediment from the Sydney Coal Field, where the C. florensis specimen was first discovered, found that the habitat had little to no fresh water and that the level of inundation was highly variable.

 A majority of C. bohemicus specimens have been found in the Kladno Formation in the Czech Republic.
 During the Moscovian period, this region was submerged by a freshwater lake covering between 5,000-10,000 km^{2}, and located in the equatorial region of eastern Pangea.
 The fossil assemblage in the Klando Formation shows that this was a diverse freshwater habitat which supported a large number of fish species and aquatic plants.
-Like the salt marshes inhabited by C. Florensis, the sediment deposits from this region show that the lake was subject to dramatic changes in water level, partly influenced by seasonal cycles characteristic of Pangea during the Muscovian period.
+Like the salt marshes inhabited by C. Florensis, the sediment deposits from this region show that the lake was subject to dramatic changes in water level, partly influenced by seasonal cycles characteristic of Pangea during the Moscovian period.

 Although Cochleosaurus species, like other temnospondyls, were amphibious, comparison of the patterns of interosseous blood vessels found in Cochleosaurus fossils with those of other early tetrapods has led some researchers to conclude that both C. bohemicus and C. florensis were more adapted to terrestrial habitats than other temnospondyls.
 C. Florensis was discovered in a fossil assemblage which also includes terrestrial reptiles, giving some support to the idea that this species was able to move into more terrestrial habitats.
 However, due to their internal gills, Cochleosaurus would require a habitat with access to water in order to keep their gills moist for gas exchange.